zoff-music/zoff/README.md

 ### About

-Zöff is a shared (free) YouTube based radio service, built upon the YouTube API.
+Zoff is a shared (free) YouTube based radio service, built upon the YouTube API.

-Zöff is mainly a webbased service.
+Zoff is mainly a webbased service.
 The website uses <a href="https://nodejs.org/">NodeJS</a> with <a href="http://socket.io/">Socket.IO</a>, <a href="https://www.mongodb.org/">MongoDB</a> and PHP on the backend, with JavaScript, jQuery and <a href="http://materializecss.com/">Materialize</a> on the frontend.

 The team consists of Kasper Rynning-Tønnesen and Nicolas Almagro Tonne, and the project has been worked on since late 2014.